PCI Penetration Testing

 The difference between the two is simply – a vulnerability scan generally scans the existing vulnerabilities, and there is minimal verification of the discovered vulnerabilities as the scans are automated more often than not, while on the other hand, penetration test goes a step further by attempting to exploit vulnerabilities by using manual as well as automated techniques.
 False positives are mostly removed, and an organization gets insights into the vulnerabilities which could be exploited by the attackers while targeting its technical infrastructure.

-Tip: IF the PCI DSS standard applies to you and you have outsourced penetration testing, double-check that your vendor’s penetration testing methodology includes manual testing, vulnerability verification, and removal of false positives, not just automated scans.
+Tip: IF the PCI DSS standard applies to you and you have outsourced penetration testing, double-check that your PCI penetration testing vendors methodology includes manual testing, vulnerability verification, and removal of false positives, not just automated scans.